Getting a Winning Look, Your Visual Display

 - Glass or glass objects (Exception: glass that is an integral part of a commercial product such as a computer screen)

-- Any apparatus deemed unsafe by the Scientific Review Committee, Lead Inspector or PRSEF personnel will be removed during the Inspection Process.
+- Any apparatus deemed unsafe by the Scientific Review Committee, Chief Inspector or PRSEF personnel will be removed during the Inspection Process.
 Please call the PRSEF office at 412.237.1534 with any questions.